 The Social Security Disability Insurance coverage information is the most important non-medical disability criteria for most Social Security Disability claimants.
 This includes information regarding where you have been employed, for how long, and how much you have paid in FICA premiums.
 Social Security Disability Insurance (SSDI) eligibility and the amount of benefits payable are based on how much you have worked the ten years prior to your Social Security Disability claim.

-The other non-medical disability criteria which the SSA will want to verify is your marital status.
-While marital status alone will have no effect on whether or not you are deemed disabled, your spouse’s income is an important non-medical disability criteria when determining what kinds of Social Security Disability benefits you are entitled to.
+The other non-medical disability requirements that the SSA will want to verify is your marital status.
+While marital status alone will have no effect on whether or not you are deemed disabled, your spouse’s income is an important non-medical disability factor that plays a role in determining what kinds of Social Security Disability benefits you are entitled to.